pwbriggs/music-assistant.github.io/docs/player-support/index.md

 ## DSP Settings

 All providers have the option to apply [Digital Signal Processing](https://en.wikipedia.org/wiki/Digital_signal_processing) (DSP) filters to the audio stream.
-The option is found in the MA settings for each player.
+The option is found in the MA settings for each player which means that each player has its own independently configurable DSP settings.

+DSP settings will be disabled for all groups except AirPlay and Snapcast.

-The DSP path has mandatory INPUT and OUTPUT filters and optionally the following can also be added:
+The DSP path has mandatory INPUT and OUTPUT filters and optionally the following can also be added (multiple times if desired):

 - Parametric Equalizer
 - Tone Controls